 Q: Can I take courses if I am not matriculated at SUNY-ESF?

 A: Yes!
 Non-matriculated persons may take courses at SUNY-ESF.
 Please see the Visiting Student Guide for more information.

-Q: How do I register for a SUNY-ESF Summer Semester course (registration begins February 4, 2019)?
+Q: How do I register for a SUNY-ESF Summer Semester course (registration begins early February)?

 A: This depends on your student status:

 ESF Students - Register by completing a "SUNY ESF Registration Form" (commonly known as the "Add/Drop Form") available from the Registrar's office.
 If you are off-campus, please e-mail the Registrar's office (email@example.com) for more information on how to register.
 MySlice is not available for ESF Summer Registration, and Summer Semester information on MySlice will NOT be correct.
 See the Matriculated ESF Student Guide to Summer Semester for further information.
 Incoming ESF Freshman and Transfer students - register as Visiting Students (see below) and transfer ESF Summer Semester classes in to your program when you are matriculated.
 Please check with your Admissions Counselor (315-470-6600) to make sure the class(es) you take will be accepted into your program.

 Syracuse University Students - For ESF Summer Semester courses, you will register as a visiting student, using the Visiting Student Registration Form.
 MySlice is not available for ESF Summer Registration, and Summer Semester information on MySlice will NOT be correct.
 See the Visiting Student Guide to ESF Courses for further information.

 Q: Who do I talk to about tuition, fees, and billing?

 Q: Is Financial Aid available for SUNY-ESF Summer Semester?